 For a good part of my adult life, I wanted to be a mother, but as I got older, I worried that it might not happen for me.
 I hadn’t met the right man to marry, so how could I become a mom?
 But then, one day, I realized that even though I hadn’t found my life partner, I could be a single mother by choice.
-There was even an organization that provided support and information to women like me: Single Mothers by Choice, for women who were mature, ready for motherhood, but single.
+There was even an organization that provided support and information to women like me: Single Mothers by Choice (SMC), for women who were mature, ready for motherhood, but single.
 It WAS possible.
-Many months later, I had made my dream a reality.
+Months later, I had made my dream a reality.
 I was a mother.

 Motherhood was the joyous center of my life for many years.
 I had enjoyed my career and had a pretty satisfying life, both before becoming a mom and throughout my mothering years.
 But there was something about being a mother that was different.
-Corny as it sounds, the intense bond of motherhood satisfied a need, deep within me that nothing else had met.
+Corny as it sounds, the intense bond of motherhood satisfied a need, deep within me, that nothing else had met.

 As my son grew up and started to become more independent, of course I encouraged that.
 I wanted to be a good parent, and to me that meant helping him to become a capable, separate person, able to be independent yet still connected.
 That was a primary goal of my parenting.
 But, while I enjoyed seeing his growing independence, I felt worried and a little sad too.
 Our relationship was clearly changing.
 Would we still stay connected?

 Although I was a bit reluctant to give up the wonderfulness of the early mother/child intensity, of being the most important person in my son’s world, fortunately, he had no such problems.
-“Mom,” he said to me when he was around 9, “you and I are the two most different people in the Universe.”
+“Mom,” he said to me when he was around 9, “you and I are the two most different people in the universe.”
 Wow, I thought.
 He’s definitely trying to tell me that he feels able to be independent.
 And I need to respect and appreciate that.

 The teen years were pretty difficult, as they often can be.
 The push-pull of his struggle for independence taxed my patience at times.
 At one point a few weeks before he left for college, he said to me, “You have no idea how much I’m looking forward to being away from home.”
 But actually, I did.
 By that point I had started to feel exactly the same way.
 The teen years had done their job, and we were separating.
 So what would be next?